learn-co-curriculum/dsc-cities-try-experience/p_2_data_types.md

 ***

-Excellent, now that you have a little understanding of a few of the types of data python uses, we can begin to put it to work and see how we can use this information.
+Excellent, now that you have a little understanding of a few of the types of data Python uses, we can begin to put it to work and see how we can use this information.